hapv3/neural-compiler/README.md

 -->
 # Vela

-## New repository

-The Vela compiler has moved to [Arm's GitLab Instance](https://gitlab.arm.com/artificial-intelligence/ethos-u/ethos-u-vela).

-## Introduction

 This tool is used to compile a
 [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers) neural network model into an optimised version that can run on an embedded